Federal sentencing overhaul leads to Tennessee man’s release

-A Tennessee man will be one of the first prisoners to be released under a criminal justice reform law recently signed by President Donald Trump.
+A Tennessee man will be one of the first prisoners to be released under a sweeping criminal justice reform law recently signed by President Donald Trump thanks to a federal judge's ruling on Thursday.

 $20 for 365 Days of Unlimited Digital Access